 Assuming you’ll be one of the profitable ones, it’ll likely take six months to a year–trading/practicing every day–until you are consistent enough to pull a regular income from the market.
 If you make money in the first couple months it’s likely pure luck.

-It took me four months before I had a profitable month (day trading, everyday).
-I had small losses in the prior three months of full-time day trading (stocks).
+When I started day trading stocks in 2005 it took me four months before I had a profitable month (day trading, everyday).
+I had small losses in the prior three months of full-time day trading.

-After that the profits continued every month for the next 4 years.
-That’s when I decided to focus on forex (mostly swing trading).
-Even though I knew how to day trade stocks it took about 4 to 5 months of hard practice before I become consistent in forex swing trading (see 5 Step Plan for Forex Trading Success).
+After that, the profits continued every month for the next 4 years.
+That’s when I decided to focus on forex.
+Mainly because I needed a bit of a change.
+Even though I knew how to day trade stocks it took about 4 to 5 months of hard practice before I become consistent in forex trading (see 5 Step Plan for Forex Trading Success).

-In 2013 I decided to day trade again.
-This time I traded futures (S&P 500 E-minis), and I learned an entirely new approach to trading, taught by The Day Trading Academy.
+In 2013, I started day trading S&P 500 E-minis futures.
+I learned an entirely new approach to trading, taught by The Day Trading Academy.
 With their help, I learned that method and practiced it over the course of several months.
+I traded E-minis for a couple of years, but missed trading stocks and forex.

 While after 6 months to a year you may find some consistency, whether you can live off your profits, or replace your income, is a different story.
 That’s discussed in the next section.

-Here’s some summary notes on the time investment required by me, and my trading friends, to become successful:
+Here are some additional notes on the time investment required by me, and my trading friends, to become successful:

 - Expect to put in 6 to 12 months before you develop enough consistency to see a profit for the month.
 If you reach that point, from what I’ve seen those monthly profits are likely to continue.
 From all the traders who came to the firm, it took most between 6 months to a year before they saw profitability, which then sustained itself into the future.

 - When learning a new market, put in at least several hours a day.
 If you are only putting in an hour a day, it could take you longer to become profitable.
 This doesn’t mean you have to trade all day!
 On the contrary, now I only day trade for two hours (or less), and swing trading only takes about 20 minutes a day.
-But at the beginning you need to practice trading (See How to Effectively Practice In a Demo Account).
+But at the beginning, you need to practice trading.
 And when you aren’t practicing actually placing trades, you are looking at charts, studying tendencies, testing strategies, and working on your mental game.
-Working two hours a day is the end result; at the beginning you need to put in more time than that if you want to be consistently profitable within several months.
+Working two hours a day is the end result; at the beginning, you need to put in more time than that if you want to be consistently profitable within several months.

-- If you take a couple weeks off from trading, it could take a couple days to get your feel for the market again, and remember everything which had become second nature before you took the break.
+- If you take a couple weeks off from trading, it could take a couple days to get your feel for the market again.
 If you take a few months off, it could take a few days or weeks to regain your edge.
 If you take a year off, expect to spend a couple weeks to a couple months getting yourself back to where you were before you took the break.
 The more time off the longer it will likely take to get yourself back to former glory.

 How Long It Takes to Become a Successful Trader – Capital Investment

-Your practice, and trading stats, based on your initial months of demo and live trading will give you an idea of your income potential.
+Your trading stats, based on your initial months of demo and live trading will give you an idea of your income potential.
 If you make 10% per month in your first profitable months, multiply your account size by 0.1 (or 10%) to get your approximate monthly income.
 As you get better, this may rise, but it is a good starting point.
+Trading a live market is tougher than demo trading.
+Most new traders are able to make money in a demo account quite easily, but then lose in the live market.
+How to Use a Demo Account to Improve Trading Performance provides some tips on how to make a smoother transition from demo to live trading.

 Don’t give up your other income source until you can live off trading.
 I recommend you always have at least 6 months for savings to cover all monthly expenses in the event your trading takes a turn for the worse.
 Also, consider multiple streams of income.
 While learning to trade is time-consuming for the first year, once you are consistent you’ll likely only trade a couple hours, or less, a day.
 With that much free time, have another income stream.
 This will also take some pressure off your trading.